COVID-19 Impact: AXA IM’s macroeconomic and investment strategy update – Asia special

 The US Federal Reserve’s commitment to extend its bond purchasing to include even high yield corporate bonds has sent a powerful signal to the financial markets.
 Even though the central bank will not buy US dollar bonds of Asian issuers directly, the Asian credit market has rallied on the improved global investor sentiment, further stabilising what had been disruptive margin calls and outflows during the recent March selloff.

-As market volatility reached extreme levels during March, Asian single-B spreads reached +1755 basis points (bps) on a z-spread to worst basis as shown by the JP Morgan Asian Credit Index, the widest level since the global financial crisis in 2008.
+As market volatility reached extreme levels during March, Asian single-B spreads reached +1755 basis points (bps) on a z-spread to worst1 basis as shown by the JP Morgan Asian Credit Index2, the widest level since the global financial crisis in 2008.
 They have now recovered to +1368 bps by the time of writing (6 May), still close to the widest levels of the 2011 Eurozone-driven selloff.
 While the market of 2011 was still jittery from the financial crisis and feared a contagion from the still weak euro periphery, the economic uncertainty today appears far worse.
 Current trends in the market, therefore, may be over-optimistic about both the virus outbreak and the impact of government and central bank intervention.

 In comparison, bond markets have been stable and resilient in China, the first country to experience the coronavirus outbreak.
 Investor sentiment has risen on expectations of government support and an earlier recovery than later-impacted economies.
 For example, the offshore market has quickly reacted to the improved funding conditions onshore as a result of relaxed bond issuance procedures and increased corporate bond issuance.
 Chinese property credits appear to be among the investor favourites.